 An Annual Crude Average carbon intensity value will be calculated for each calendar year using a volume-weighted average of crude carbon intensity values.
 The volume for each imported crude will be the total volume of that crude reported by all fuel reporting entities in the Annual Compliance Reports for the calendar year.
 Volume contributions for California State fields will be based on oil production data from the California Department of Conservation and volume contributions for California Federal Offshore fields will be based on oil production data from the Bureau of Safety and Environmental Enforcement.
 Field production volumes for California-produced crude will be reduced, if necessary, to account for crude exports.
 Crude carbon intensity values are those listed in Table 9.
 For crude names not listed, the default carbon intensity value from Table 9 will be used until the crude name and carbon intensity value is added to Table 9 as described in section 95489(b)(3).

-Within 15 days of receiving the Annual Compliance reports, the Executive Officer shall post the Annual Crude Average carbon intensity calculation at the LCFS web site for public comment.
-Written comments shall be accepted for 15 days following the date on which the analysis was posted.
+After receiving positive or qualified positive verification statements required by section 95500 for all annual MCON reports, the Executive Officer shall post the Annual Crude Average carbon intensity calculation at the LCFS website for public comment.
+Written comments shall be accepted for 14 days following the date on which the analysis was posted.
 Only comments related to potential factual or methodological errors in the posted Annual Crude Average carbon intensity value may be considered.
 The Executive Officer shall evaluate the comments received and, if the Executive Officer deems it necessary, may request in writing additional information or clarification from the commenters.
-Commenters shall be provided 10 days to respond to these requests.
-The Executive Officer shall post the final Annual Crude Average carbon intensity value at the LCFS web site within 15 days of receiving positive or qualified positive MCON verification reports per section 95500.
+Commenters shall be provided 14 days to respond to these requests.
+After any comments necessary to be addressed have been addressed, the Executive Officer shall post the final Annual Crude Average carbon intensity value at the LCFS website.
 An adverse verification statement would result in Executive Officer investigation and may result in delay of finalizing and posting the Annual Crude Average carbon intensity value.

-Revisions to the OPGEE model, addition of crudes to Table 9, and updates to all carbon intensity values listed in Table 9 will be considered on a three-year cycle through proposed amendments of the Low Carbon Fuel Standard regulation.
+Revisions to the OPGEE model, addition of crudes to Table 9, and updates to all carbon intensity values listed in Table 9 will be considered through proposed amendments of the Low Carbon Fuel Standard regulation.

 Table 9.
 Carbon Intensity Lookup Table for Crude Oil Production and Transport.